AutoVLA: A Vision-Language-Action Model for End-to-End Autonomous Driving with Adaptive Reasoning and Reinforcement Fine-Tuning: Experiments

-\textbf{Text Waypoint Output.} We use the same mixed training set from the nuPlan and nuScenes datasets to train a model that predicts waypoints in a text format, which are then converted into a trajectory.
+\textbf{Text Waypoint Output.} We use the same mixed training set from the nuPlan and nuScenes datasets to train a model that predicts waypoints in a text format, which are then converted into a trajectory of waypoints.
 We evaluate its performance in an open-loop planning setting using the standard test sets.
 The results, shown in \cref{text-waypoint}, indicate that our action tokenization and generation method significantly outperforms the text-based waypoint prediction approach.
-Additionally, due to the need to decode numerical values, the text-based method incurs a substantially higher computational cost in generating the final trajectory.
+Additionally, due to the need to decode

+numerical values, the text-based method incurs a substantially higher computational cost in generating the final trajectory.
 This shows the limitation of language models in handling precise numerical reasoning.

+\textbf{Action Tokenization Methods.} We evaluate reconstruction accuracy across different codebook sizes for several tokenization methods, including RT-1 \cite{brohan2022rt}, FAST \cite{pertsch2025fast}, and our proposed K-disk tokenization, as shown in \cref{tab:codebook size}.
+For RT-1, acceleration and steering rate are discretized using uniform action bins, and a kinematic model is employed to reconstruct the trajectory.
+However, because only trajectory-level data is available and control actions must be indirectly inferred, this binning approach yields the highest reconstruction error.
+The FAST tokenization method is more sensitive to codebook size than our K-disk approach, achieving comparable reconstruction accuracy only at $K=4096$.
+In contrast, our proposed method consistently attains the highest reconstruction accuracy across all codebook sizes.

+When the codebook size is small ($K=256$), reconstruction errors are significantly higher due to limited movement coverage, as many movements cannot be adequately represented by the small set of codebook tokens.
+As the codebook size increases beyond $K=2048$, the improvements in tokenization accuracy and movement coverage become marginal, while codebook usage decreases as many tokens remain redundant and unused.
+Considering this trade-off, we select $K=2048$ to balance reconstruction accuracy, movement coverage, and efficient codebook usage.

+Furthermore, \cref{tab:tokenization-compare} reports planning performance on NAVSIM (nuPlan) for different tokenization methods.
+Our proposed method outperforms FAST.
+In FAST, the discrete cosine transform converts fixed-horizon planning trajectories into variable-length token sequences, complicating the selection of appropriate token lengths and making fixed-horizon planning difficult.